-Under the accord, Iran agreed to limit its sensitive nuclear activities and allow in international inspectors in return for the lifting of crippling economic sanctions.
+Under the nuclear deal, Iran agreed to limit its sensitive activities and allow in international inspectors in return for the lifting of international sanctions.

 What is enriched uranium?